DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-The term CVI for chronic venous insufficiency is not the same as the clinical diagnosis "varicose veins or varicosis".
+The term CVI for chronic venous insufficiency is not synonymous with the clinical diagnosis of "varicose veins or varicosis".
 Varicosis does not necessarily lead to chronic venous insufficiency.

 LiteratureThis section has been translated automatically.